bat/bat/doc/manual/mcmc.md

 \f$\vecth_i\f$ to a histogram.
 Repeat this for all other coordinates to update the other \f$d-1\f$ 1D marginals.

+@todo continue as in Lydia's email
+As a concrete example, suppose the chain has 5 iterations..

 @section sec-convergence Convergence
 @todo mixing, burn in, R value, multimodal problems